shabbiryk/Stratifi-agent/README.md

    python agent/agent.py
    ```

-The agent will listen for chat messages about Morpho protocol and respond with live data from the Morpho subgraph.
+The agent will listen for chat messages about the Morpho protocol and respond with live data from the Morpho subgraph.

 ---